govuk-one-login/txma-ticf-integration/README.md

 #### Test Reports

 Running the tests would automatically generate allure results xml files under the `allure-results/` folder.
-To view the allure report locally, first clean results from any previous test run:
+To view the allure report locally, first run the tests:

-`yarn test:cleanReports`

-then run the tests:

 `yarn test:integration`